NanoComp/meep/doc/docs/Python_User_Interface.md

 **`num_chunks` [`integer`]**
 —
 Minimum number of "chunks" (subarrays) to divide the structure/fields into (default 0).
 Actual number is determined by number of processors, PML layers, etcetera.
 Mainly useful for debugging.

+**`split_chunks_evenly` [`boolean`]**
+—
+When `True` (the default), the work per chunk is not taken into account when splitting chunks up for multiple processors.
+The cell is simply split up into equal chunks (with the exception of PML regions, which must be on their own chunk).
+When `False`, Meep attempts to allocate an equal amount of work to each processor, which can increase the performance of parallel simulations.

 Predefined Variables
 --------------------